The Ultimate Guide to Buyer's Stamp Duty & Additional Buyer's Stamp Duty in Singapore (2020)

 |BSD Payable (rounded down to the nearest dollar)||= $44,600 ($1,800 + $3,600 + $19,200 + $20,000)|

-Pro tip: No need to do this manually, use the Stamp Duty Calculator from the Inland Revenue Authority of Singapore (IRAS) website to calculate the stamp duty payable for your flat purchase.
+Or just use the Stamp Duty Calculator from the Inland Revenue Authority of Singapore (IRAS) website to calculate this instead.

-- A Singapore Citizen (SC) who is buying his/her’s second residential property and all subsequent property purchases
+- Singapore Citizen (SC) who is buying his/her’s second residential property and all subsequent property purchases

 - Singapore Permanent Resident (SPR) will need to pay ABSD on all residential properties with a lower rate for first property purchase

 - Foreigners will need to pay a flat ABSD on all property purchases

 - Entities will need to pay ABSD at an almost uniform rate

 This is basically an add on to BSD that is tagged to all purchases of residential properties in Singapore.

 Why is there a need for ABSD?